 7. Edge Computing

-It is a method of optimizing cloud computing network system by performing data processing at the edge of the network, near the source of the data.
-It works real-time on the cloud servers to process less time-sensitive data or store data for the long term.
+It is a method of optimizing cloud computing network systems by processing data at the network’s edge near the data source.
+It works in real-time on the cloud servers to process less time-sensitive data or store data for the long term.

-That means with the continued convergence of IT and telco, 2019 will bring edge computing at the forefront, creating a huge array of new opportunities for organizations to use new technologies and computing power.
+With the continued convergence of IT and telco, 2019 will bring edge computing to the forefront, creating many new opportunities for organizations to use new technologies and computing power.

-With IoT devices being on a massive increase, edge computing will play a chief role in providing real-time information & data analysis and streamline the flow of traffic from IoT devices.
-This statement can be backed by a stats by Gartner stating, 5.6 billion IoT devices owned by enterprises and governments will utilize edge computing for data collection and processing 2020.
+With IoT devices being on a massive increase, edge computing will play a chief role in providing real-time information & data analysis and streamlining traffic flow from IoT devices.
+This statement can be backed by stats by Gartner stating 5.6 billion IoT devices owned by enterprises and governments will utilize edge computing for data collection and processing in 2020.

 8. DevSecOps

-Cloud computing services provide users with a seamless and simple experience in managing their data but there are many security risks involved.
-The security risk of cloud computing includes network eavesdropping, illegal invasion, denial of service attacks, side channel attacks, virtualization vulnerabilities, and abuse of cloud services.
+Cloud computing services provide users with a seamless and straightforward experience in managing their data, but many security risks are involved.
+The security risk of cloud computing includes network eavesdropping, illegal invasion, denial of service attacks, side-channel attacks, virtualization vulnerabilities, and abuse of cloud services.

-According to a report by SumoLogic, 45% of IT security stakeholders agree that adopting a DevSecOps methodology is one of the primary organizational changes that would help improve the security for their cloud environments.
-The future of cloud computing heavily relies on ensuring users have a secure system to work with and DevSecOps is one of the best ways to make the cloud unbreakable.
+According to a report by SumoLogic, 45% of IT security stakeholders agree that adopting a DevSecOps methodology is one of the primary organizational changes that would help improve the security of their cloud environments.
+The future of cloud computing heavily relies on ensuring users have a secure system to work with, and DevSecOps is one of the best ways to make the cloud unbreakable.

 Since cloud platforms are complex, it is critical to ensure that the platform has a fast and safe communication environment.
 With a service mesh, users have a dedicated layer for service-to-service communication, making their cloud platform highly dynamic and secure.